Streamwood Dethatching Lawn Services

 Streamwood Municipal Ordinances for Landscaping Operations & Equipment Use

 Streamwood regulates landscaping operations to minimize noise and ensure public safety.
-Power dethatchers and similar equipment may be operated from 7 AM to 9 PM on weekdays and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents should verify with the village.
-Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be licensed and registered with the village, carrying appropriate liability and workers’ compensation insurance.
-Bonding may be required for municipal contracts.
-For detailed ordinance information and business registration requirements, contact:
+Power dethatchers and similar equipment may be operated during designated hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
+Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the village, carrying appropriate liability and workers’ compensation insurance.
+Municipal contracts may require bonding.
+Key requirements include:

 Streamwood Community Development Department